 A student must have a minimum of a high school diploma or hold a state approved high school equivalency diploma.
 In addition, you must comply with any specific legal or educational requirement(s) prescribed by your intended state of practice.
 You can apply online or by contacting our Admissions Office Toll-Free 1-866-932-2264 (1-866-WEB-AAMI).

 Applicants are advised that they (1) must own or have 24/7 access to a computer and (2) have an appropriate email address to participate in the AAMI online program.
-Information about browser and computer requirements can be found under Online Learning and “technical requirements.”
+Information about browser and computer requirements are on the AAMI website (www.aami.edu).
+Click on Online Learning and “technical requirements.”

 The online courses at AAMI have the same rigorous academic requirements and content as those offered on-campus.
-You will take all of the courses online except the final two clinical courses courses (Restorative Art and Embalming) and also the Comprehensive National Board Exam Review.
+You will take all of the courses online except Restorative Art and the Funeral Directing Practicum Lab.
+Additional time will be required if students have not met required clinical/embalming requirements.
 These courses will require you to come to New York City.

 Many prospective students wonder if they will have an opportunity for communication with other students.
 Each student should expect interaction in each course as defined in each course syllabus.
 We encourage online interaction and communication with the faculty and other students.
 Each course is built with online conferences and discussions as a central component of the course.
 There will be many team projects and other opportunities to get to know your fellow students.